CourtneyDM/smu-class-repo/01-Class-Content/03-javascript/01-Activities/34-QuestionGame/README.md

 ### Instructions

-* Starting from a blank HTML file, create an object with 10 questions.
-The object should be structured as follows:
+* Starting from a blank HTML file, create an array with 10 question objects.
+Each object in the array should be structured as follows:

-  `q1: ["QUESTION", "ANSWER"]`
-  `q2: ["QUESTION", "ANSWER"]`
+  `{ q: "QUESTION", a: "ANSWER" }`

 * Then create code that will ask the user questions, one by one.
 The user must answer by hitting t (for true) or f (for false).